July 3, 2025

 One more standard to keep in mind is the International IMDRF Guide on Cybersecurity of Medical Devices.
 This document aims to promote a globally accepted approach to cybersecurity in healthcare.
 It focuses on security principles and best practices implemented throughout all stages of the product life cycle, including design, development, testing, post-market monitoring activities, and the End of Support (EoS).

-Standards for cybersecurity and patient data protection
+Standards for cybersecurity and health data protection

-HIPPAA for the US and GPPR for the EU are the most well-known, but not the only standards for protecting personal health data.
+HIPPAA for the US and GPPR for the EU are the most well-known, but not the only standards for protecting personal patient data.
 Also, when you launch a product in international markets, consider that guidelines vary by location.

 international standards for patient data protection